 These are very illustrative of the power of speaking more than one language.
 It opens up a whole different world, allowing you to perceive your surroundings differently and even think in ways you would not have been able to otherwise.

 All languages are difficult to learn, although some are more difficult than others.
 Thankfully, for English speakers, Spanish is one of the easiest of the roughly 6,500 different tongues in the world.

 It is even more fortunate that living in the 21st century makes everything easier and more convenient.
-We can use social media to communicate with loved ones, using sites like Amazon to have goods delivered in 24 hours, and even compare the best online casino welcome bonuses with sites like Oddschecker.
+We can use social media to communicate with loved ones, or use sites like Amazon to have goods delivered in 24 hours.

 It can be really frustrating lugging a heavy dictionary around with you.
 It weighs your bag down, crushes the other things in your bag, and it’s the first thing to get damaged if something leaks in there.